jujhars13/devsecops-assessment-cards/README.md

 ## The dataset as CSV to JSON

-We find working with CSVs the most straightforward, using Excel or Libre Office Calc.
+We find working with CSVs the most straightforward using a standard spreadsheet app.
-You can then produce the other formats we need (`jsonl` -> `json`) using Python [`csvkit`](https://csvkit.readthedocs.io/en/latest/tutorial.html) and then [`jq`](https://stedolan.github.io/jq/) to split out a denormalised json array that's easier to digest by our client-side js:
+You can then produce the other formats we need (`jsonl` -> `json`) using Python [`csvkit`](https://csvkit.readthedocs.io/en/latest/tutorial.html) and then [`jq`](https://stedolan.github.io/jq/) to spit out a denormalised json array that's easier to digest by our client-side js:

 ```bash
 # use Python csvjson from csvkit to convert our csv file to a jsonl then to a json file